depau/blog.depau.eu/_posts/2025-04-05-android-usb-testing-with-qemu-kvm.md

 With the VM running, the first part of the job was done.
 But what if the tests don't work on GitHub Actions?
 I can't see the screen.
 So, for the pipeline, I decided to run [Xvfb](https://en.wikipedia.org/wiki/Xvfb) in the background and use [FFmpeg](https://en.wikipedia.org/wiki/FFmpeg) to record the screen.
-The recording can then be uploaded to the GitHub Actions artifacts, so that I can check what went wrong.
+The recording can then be uploaded to the GitHub Actions artifacts, so I can check what went wrong.

 ## The qemu-kvm-action

-I wrote a [GitHub Action](https://github.com/marketplace/actions/run-with-qemu-vm) to run QEMU/KVM independently of EtchDroid, allowing others to reuse this setup.
+I wrote a [GitHub Action](https://github.com/marketplace/actions/run-with-qemu-vm) so I could test the code that runs QEMU/KVM independently of EtchDroid, as well as allowing others to reuse my setup.
 The action sets up the VM, records the screen, and executes a provided test script.

-To test it, I
+To test the action, I
 wrote [this simple workflow](https://github.com/etchdroid/qemu-kvm-action/blob/main/.github/workflows/test-action.yml) that records a few seconds of the VM while running a simple boot sector game, [Boot-Man](https://github.com/guyhill/Boot-Man):